ultasun/foodstats/README.md

 #### Manual Installation

-As of this writing, the author has written the entire system in [GNU Clisp 2.49](https://www.gnu.org/software/clisp/), it is not tested in any other *Common Lisp* implementation.
+As of this writing, the author has written the entire system in [GNU Clisp 2.49](https://www.gnu.org/software/clisp/).
+The author has also tested the program under [Armed Bear Common Lisp 1.9.0](https://armedbear.common-lisp.dev).

 1. Clone the repository
 2. Run